Alhuck/invoicingSystem/README.md

 # To-dos on invoice system

 1. Need to fix issue in form group name of user/customer invoice details -- Done
-2. Format the number to 2 decimal places accordingly -- WIP
+2. Format the number to 2 decimal places accordingly -- Done
     - written a directive, need to make it work
-      - while initializing the input value and
+      - while initializing the input value and (added workaround)
-      - on adding the value to grids
+      - on adding the value to grids (added workaround)
-3. Need to construct the http request on save invoice routine
+3. Need to construct the http request on save invoice routine -- Done
-4. Need to implement the reset/clear invoice routine
+4. Need to implement the reset/clear invoice routine -- WIP
 5. Print the invoice to pdf routine need to be implemented
 6. GraphQL need to be implemented for the save and fetch routines
+7. Need to add some basic validations for the invoice form
+8. Option to add company logo into the invoice design